 How to tell us of a data breach

-Places for People Leisure and Places for People Group takes responsibility to protect the personal information we hold about those with whom we work seriously.
+Places for People Leisure Management Ltd and Places for People Group takes responsibility to protect the personal information we hold about those with whom we work seriously.
 We are accountable for our processing and take necessary technical and operational steps to maintain information security protections.

-If you suspect your personal information or that of others may have been at risk of a data protection breach, please tell us by using the breach notification link:
+If you suspect your personal information or that of others may have been at risk of a data protection breach, please tell us by using this breach notification link

 Where can I get advice?